Yale Series of Younger Poets: History

+20th century

-The Younger Poets Series was established in 1919 by Clarence Day, whose brother George Parmly Day had founded Yale University Press with his wife Wilhelmine in 1908.
+The Younger Poets Series was established in 1919 by Clarence Day, whose brother George Parmly Day founded Yale University Press with his wife Wilhelmine in 1908.
 The competition's first judge, Charlton Miner Lewis, was a prominent professor in Yale's English department.
 The inaugural competition took place after the end of World War I, just as an influx of young veterans returned from fighting in Europe and entered college.
 Modernist poetry emerged in this period, but early entries in the series reflected the neoclassical tastes of the older generation adjudicating the competition, all men who had received degrees from Yale in the late-19th century.
 The anglophilic publishers were heavily influenced by English poetry, especially the contemporary Georgian poetry, and the competition itself was directly influenced by the similar "Adventures All" poetry series of Oxford University Press.

 The contest solidified its importance in American literature under the judgeship of Stephen Vincent Benét.
 Benet was judge from 1933 to 1942, followed by Archibald MacLeish from 1944 to 1946.
 Margaret Walker's For My People was the last volume selected by Benet.
 Auden assumed the judgeship after MacLeish.

-The contest is regarded by some to have been at its height from 1947 to 1959, when W. H. Auden was choosing the winners.
+The contest is regarded by some to have been at its height from 1947 to 1959, when W. H. Auden was its judge.
 His then-young poets included Adrienne Rich, James Wright, W. S. Merwin, John Ashbery, and John Hollander.
-The period was also notable for the two-time refusal of Sylvia Plath's manuscript Two Lovers, and Colossus which was subsequently published in England.
-The 1969–1977 period, overseen by Stanley Kunitz, included volumes by Carolyn Forché and Robert Hass; Hass later became the Poet Laureate of the United States.
+The period was also notable for the two-time refusal of Sylvia Plath's manuscript Two Lovers, and Colossus, which was subsequently published in England.

+Between 1969 and 1977, overseen by Stanley Kunitz, included volumes by Carolyn Forché and Robert Hass; Hass later became the Poet Laureate of the United States.

+21st century

 The judgeship of W. S. Merwin, from 1998 to 2003, was fraught with controversy, as he refused to select a winner the first year that he was judge.
 Louise Glück, who is widely considered to have revived the prize's stature, judged the award from 2003 to 2010.
-Rae Armantrout is the current judge.
+Rae Armantrout judged the prize from 2021 to 2025.
+Monica Youn is the current judge.